nipy/nipyco/about/publications/hbm2010-nipype-abstract.rst

 Nipype is a project under the umbrella of Nipy, an effort to develop open-source, community-developed neuroimaging tools in Python.
 The goals of Nipype are two-fold.
 First, to provide a uniform interface to existing neuroimaging software packages.
-Second, is to provide a pipeline structure which allows for parallel processing, simple parameter sweeping, interoperability between packages, reproducible analyses, and easy pipeline visualization.
+Second, to provide a pipeline structure which allows for parallel processing, simple parameter sweeping, interoperability between packages, reproducible analyses, and easy pipeline visualization.

 Nipype aims to: (1) encourage the scientific exploration of different algorithms and associated parameters; (2) ease the development of workflows within and between packages; (3) reduce the learning curve associated with understanding the algorithms, APIs and user interfaces of disparate packages; and (4) provide a plugin like environment for developers to create and test new cross-package